seanorama/ambari-bootstrap/README.md

 There are several tools:

-  - 'ambari-bootstrap.sh' in this directory _(detail below)_
+  - [ambari-bootstrap.sh](#ambari-bootstrapsh) - script which installs & configures Ambari along with it's pre-requisites.
-  - './deploy/' tools for deploying clusters after Ambari is installed on all hosts
+  - ./deploy/ - tools to quickly deploy clusters using Ambari
-  - './providers/' tools for various infrastructure/Cloud providers
+  - ./providers/ - tools for various infrastructure/Cloud providers

 ambari-bootstrap.sh
 -------------------